 Nuggets vs. Suns Injury Report Today - April 29

-Find the injury report for the Denver Nuggets (53-29), which currently has only one player listed, as the Nuggets ready for their NBA playoffs second round game 1 with the Phoenix Suns (45-37) at Ball Arena on Saturday, April 29 at 8:30 PM ET.
+Find the injury report for the Denver Nuggets (53-29), which currently includes just one player listed, as the Nuggets prepare for their NBA playoffs second round game 1 with the Phoenix Suns (45-37) at Ball Arena on Saturday, April 29 at 8:30 PM ET.

 Watch the NBA all season long on Fubo!

-The Nuggets head into this matchup on the heels of a 112-109 victory over the Timberwolves on Tuesday.
-Jamal Murray's team-leading 35 points led the Nuggets in the victory.
+In their last matchup on Tuesday, the Nuggets secured a 112-109 victory over the Timberwolves.
+Jamal Murray scored a team-high 35 points for the Nuggets in the victory.

 Rep your team with officially licensed Nuggets gear!
 Head to Fanatics to find jerseys, shirts, and much more.